eric5949/tetosong/README.md

 # **Kasane Teto in Your Terminal!**
 ## **Find songs nobody knows exist!**
-A small wrapper and custom list for fortune/misfortune that picks a random Teto song of the day from any of almost 28,000 original, finished songs with videos on VocaDB.
-Your original fortune command will remain untouched, tetosong just tells it to use a custom directory.
+A small fortune type script that picks a random Teto song of the day from any of over 28,000 original, finished songs with videos on VocaDB.

 ## **Enable Audio to Hear "Teto Song of the Day!" in your terminal from Utau, SynthV, or SynthV2 Teto!**
 Sound plays based on the song you get!
 Utau for Utau!
 SV for SV!